Layered Strawberry Cake

 What To Do:

-In a medium bowl with an electric mixer on high speed, beat remaining preserves with whipping cream and powdered sugar until stiff peaks form.
+- In a medium bowl with an electric mixer on high speed, beat remaining preserves with whipping cream and confectioners' sugar until stiff peaks form.

-Place 1 cake layer on a serving plate.
-Arrange half of strawberries over layer; top with half of whipped cream mixture.
+- Place 1 cake layer on a serving plate.
+Arrange half the strawberries over layer; top with half of whipped cream mixture.
 Repeat procedure with remaining layer, strawberries, and whipped cream mixture.
 Garnish with extra strawberries, if desired.

 If you liked this recipe, be sure to check out our free eBook, Classic Cakes: 24 Easy Cake Recipes to Enjoy Year-Round!